 Tequila is best known for its use in classic cocktails like the Margarita and Paloma.
 But the agave-based spirit is a workhorse that can be consumed neat or utilized in drinks from refreshing sours to potent stirred drinks.

 Consider the Old Fashioned.
-Typically made with bourbon or rye whiskey, it’s ripe for experimentation and still shines when featuring other base spirits, from brandy to mezcal to tequila.
-When tequila takes center stage, it lends its unique notes of earth, spice and agave.
+Made typically with bourbon or rye whiskey, it’s ripe for experimentation and still shines when featuring other base spirits, from brandy to mezcal to tequila.
+When tequila takes center stage, it lends its unique notes of earth, spice, and agave.

 This recipe comes from New York bartending vet Julie Reiner, who’s responsible for some of the city’s best cocktail bars, including Clover Club, Leyenda and the former Flatiron Lounge.
 She began serving the Añejo Old Fashioned at Flatiron Lounge in the aughts, helping its popularity spread across New York and then the rest of the country.
 Make one for yourself the next time you want to tweak your favorite cocktail or enjoy a smooth and savory nightcap.